 - Geographic boundaries within and across workspaces

-Three surveys were conducted over an 18-month timeframe involving about 45 co-located discovery wet lab scientists and engineers.
+Several surveys were conducted over an 18-month timeframe involving about 45 co-located scientists and engineers.
 In addition, CCL researchers interviewed more than half of the individuals in the Discovery Division to collect contextual information and to get a better grasp on how work was getting accomplished.